All Episodes

 Do something on your own.

-My appetite for Joe Biden reversing himself from the xenophobic, hysterical and fear-mongering travel ban.
+My appetite for Joe Biden reversing himself from the xenophobic, hysterical, and fear-mongering travel ban.

-I mean, it's moments like this you just see, wow.
+I mean, it's moments like this.

 You're a little late.

-You know, you can't have a serious discussion about hydroxychloroquine with people that say, well, Trump must he must probably have a financial tie to hydroxychloroquine.
+You know, you can't have a serious discussion about hydroxychloroquine with people that say, well, Trump must, he must probably have a financial tie to hydroxychloroquine.

 The drug's been around 45 years.